Philippa Dickinson

-Philippa Dickinson is a former editor for Puffin Books, and chairman of Random House Children's Publishing.
+Philippa Dickinson is a former editor for Puffin Books, and chair of Random House Children's Publishing.
 During her time at Puffin, she was the editor of The Warlock of Firetop Mountain, and also acted for a time as the desk editor of Warlock magazine.

 Early life

-Philippa Dickinson was born in March 1955.
+Philippa Dickinson was born in 1955.
+Her father was the novelist Peter Dickinson, and her mother was Mary Rose Barnard.
 She was educated at the then grammar school (now a private school) Godolphin and Latymer School in Hammersmith in London.
+She has two brothers, of whom one is the children's writer John Dickinson, and one sister.

 Career

 Puffin and Fighting Fantasy

-In 1974 she joined Puffin Children's Books, working initially for the Puffin Club.
-She soon moved over to the books editorial department.
-Whilst there, at the turn of 1981/1982 she was asked to edit a book called The Warlock of Firetop Mountain.
-Having received the first completed manuscript, it was Philippa who "diplomatically highlighted various inconsistencies" to its two authors Ian Livingstone and Steve Jackson.
-She noted that the two halves of the book were inconsistent (a product of having been written separately by Steve and Ian) and that this included apparent differences in the rules.
-For example, the attributes for fighting ability, constitution and fitness, and luck were labeled by Steve "Skill", "Stamina" and "Luck", and by Ian, "Combat Factor", "Strength Factor" and "Luck Factor".
+In 1974 Dickinson joined Puffin Books, working for Kaye Webb in the Puffin Club.
+She started there as a teenager and was persuaded to stay on rather than going to university.
+She spent five years at the Puffin Club before moving to the editorial department.

+At Puffin in 1981/1982 Dickinson was asked to edit a book called The Warlock of Firetop Mountain.
+Having received the first completed manuscript, it was Dickinson who "diplomatically highlighted various inconsistencies" to its two authors Ian Livingstone and Steve Jackson.
+She noted that the two halves of the book were inconsistent (a product of having been written separately by Jackson and Livingstone) and that this included apparent differences in the rules.
+For example, the attributes for fighting ability, constitution and fitness, and luck were labeled by Jackson "Skill", "Stamina" and "Luck", and by Livingstone, "Combat Factor", "Strength Factor" and "Luck Factor".
 Also there were differences in how these were determined.
-Also, she is noted as having made crucial observations on the text, such as pointing out that the way in which choices were presented was inconsistent, and noting that the use of the terms Werewolf and Wolfman was inconsistent.
-She also noted the use of a copyright protected song but most importantly she pushed for the writing style to be aligned.
-Apparently, it was obvious that there had been a change in writer half way through, and so at her prompting one of the writers was to rewrite the other's half (Steve volunteered).
-Without her input this first, and most important book in the Fighting Fantasy series would not have been the success it was.
+Dickinson made observations on the text, such as pointing out that the way in which choices were presented was inconsistent, and noting that the use of the terms Werewolf and Wolfman were inconsistent.
+She pushed for the writing style to be aligned; it was obvious that there had been a change in writer half way through, and so at her prompting one of the writers rewrote the other's half.

+Dickinson was the commissioning editor for the next two Fighting Fantasy books.

 For the first five issues of Warlock Magazine, she also acted as desk editor, until Games Workshop took over the magazine from Penguin Books.

 She eventually became deputy head of publishing at Puffin Books and left in 1986.